How-to: Planting a wild flower prairie garden

-Many adventurous gardeners are replacing lawns with wild flower prairie gardens.
-It's a big change from the manicured lawn and, yes, neighbors may raise their eyebrows.
+Wild flower prairie gardens are a good replacement for lawns, especially if you’re an adventurous gardener.
+It’s a big change from the manicured lawn and, yes, neighbors may raise their eyebrows.
 Our neighbors certainly did when we planted our 2-acre meadow.

 What is a prairie meadow?